 Appendix 1 – This Appendix shows the list of Permittees subject to the requirements of the Order.

 Appendix 2 – This Appendix includes WQBELs that are consistent with the assumptions and requirements specified in the Nutrient TMDL for Newport Bay/San Diego Creek Watershed.
 The Nutrient TMDL was approved by the Santa Ana Water Board, the State Water Board, the Office of Administrative Law (OAL), and the USEPA.
 The Nutrient TMDL was adopted by the Santa Ana Water Board through Resolution No. 98-9 and amended by Resolution No. 98-100.
 The WLAs from the Nutrient TMDL are expressed as numeric WQBELs that are effective on the effective date of the Order.
 The compliance deadline of December 31, 2012 has passed.
-A BMP-based compliance option through an approved Watershed Management Plan is therefore unavailable to demonstrate compliance with the WQBELs for Nutrients.
+A BMP-based compliance option through the development and implementation of an approved Watershed Management Plan is therefore unavailable to demonstrate compliance with the WQBELs for Nutrients.

 Appendix 3 – This Appendix includes WQBELs that are consistent with the assumptions and requirements specified in the Fecal Coliform TMDLs for Newport Bay.
 The WQBELs apply to the discharge of indicator bacteria from runoff from MS4s into the Newport Bay affecting both water-contact recreation (REC1) and shellfish harvesting beneficial (SHEL) uses.
 The Fecal Coliform TMDL was first adopted by the Santa Ana Water Board in Resolution No. 99-10 and later approved by OAL on December 24, 1999 and by USEPA on February 28, 2000.
 The compliance deadline of December 30, 2014, for the REC1 beneficial use specified in the Basin Plan has passed.
 However, the compliance deadline of December 31, 2030, for the SHEL beneficial use has not passed.
-As of the date of issuance of this permit, a Time Schedule Order (R8-2019-0050) has been issued and that provides a time schedule to attain the REC1 WQBELs by December 6, 2024.
+As of the date of issuance of this permit, a Time Schedule Order (TSO) (R8-2019-0050), as amended by TSO R8-2023-0062, has been issued and that provides a time schedule to attain the REC1 WQBELs by December 6, 2024.
 The WLAs from the Fecal Coliform TMDLs are expressed as numeric WQBELs that are effective on the effective date of the Order.
 A BMP-based compliance option through the development and implementation of an approved Watershed Management Plan is only available to demonstrate compliance with the WQBEL for SHEL, as the compliance deadline for the REC1 WQBEL has passed.

+The Santa Ana Water Board is planning to revise the existing fecal coliform TMDL and will replace the fecal coliform targets and allocations with Enterococci targets and allocations.
+This change is consistent with the Statewide Bacteria Provisions promulgated by the State Water Board in August 2018.
+Pending such revisions and to ensure compliance with the Enterococci objective the USEPA established for the marine and coastal estuarine waters of California, this order authorizes the Permittees to demonstrate compliance with WQBELs based on the alternative pathogen indicator bacteria (Enterococci) or by demonstrating that risk to human health is less than 32 excess gastrointestinal illnesses per 1000 recreators.